rkoeninger/ShenScript/docs/design.rst

 The transpiler would have to keep track of additional information like which functions are always sync, which are always async and which can be one or the other and based on what criteria.

-Now that fabrs have been re-introduced, they could be used to carry result context information like whether there are any async calls down a branch of an AST.
+Now that fabrications have been re-introduced, they could be used to carry other construction result metadata like whether an AST needs to be in an async function or calls async functions.

 Historical and Abandoned Design
 ===============================